OUR BIOS

 Co-founder

-Orah has over 35 years experience in the area of special education, specifically concerning the inclusion of students with disabilities in schools and communities.
+Orah has over 35 years experience in the area of special education, specifically regarding the inclusion of students with disabilities in schools and communities.
 She has a Master’s Degree in Special Education.
 She began her advocacy career working for the NJ Statewide Parent Advocacy Network (SPAN).
 She worked collaboratively with many school districts in New Jersey and with the New Jersey State Department of Education and the New Jersey Council on Developmental Disabilities on several state initiative projects.
 In addition she has taught graduate and undergraduate courses in the area of inclusion and conducted numerous workshops, both locally and nationally.
-She has served on several nonprofit Board of Directors and is a member of the Wake County Consumer and Family Advisory Committee.
+She has served on several nonprofit Board of Directors.
 Her son Brian, who has developmental disabilities, was one of the first students included in general education classrooms, with supports, in New Jersey.
 He is the driving force in her passion to provide inclusive opportunities for people with intellectual/developmental disabilities in their communities.
+Orah and her family moved back to New Jersey in July, 2024, after living in North Carolina for 14 years, to be closer to family.
+In addition to Brian, her family includes their daughter, who lives in Vermont.
+The lack of supports for her son in North Carolina was also a leading reason for the relocation.
+Regardless, she remains committed to HOPE’s mission and will continue to be a Board member.

 North Carolina Department of Transportation Environmental Policy Unit